 I’ve written about why I became interested in growing hydrangeas and I wonder now if it has gotten a little out of hand!
 Yesterday, I walked my three-quarter acre property and tallied up my hydrangea collection.
-Sixty three and counting!
+Ninety-one (2022) and counting!
 Here’s the list!
 Select photos below.
 To see all of my hydrangea photos visit my Flickr site.
 All of the photos have a Creative Commons license

 3-Macrophyllas lacecap 2 blues, 1 purple